RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 #### Optional Data Window Parameters
 These parameters do not have to be set when creating a DataWindow.
 Default values for each will be given.

-Your data must be stored in one of two ways:
+First, please note that your data must be stored in one of two ways:
 1. `Unstructured`: All files exist in the `input_dir`.
 2. `Structured`: Files are organized by date and time as specified in the [API-M repo](https://github.com/RedVoxInc/redvox-api-1000/blob/master/docs/standards/filenames_and_directory_structures.md#standard-directory-structure).